 James G. Aldrich is a Member at Dykema Gossett PLLC, in Bloomfield Hills, Michigan, where he leads the firm’s Immigration Team in the Labor and Employment Department.
-Mr. Aldrich focuses his practice on representing clients before the U.S. Citizenship and Immigration Services (USCIS), Department of Labor and other governmental agencies including immigration-oriented issues related to establishing new companies in the United States through foreign investment and the transfer of workers to the United States including obtaining green cards and non-immigrant visas.
-He has been recognized by The Legal 500 United States for Labor and Employment — Immigration (2017 – 2018) and is a member of the State Bar of Michigan and the American Immigration Lawyers Association.
-Mr. Aldrich earned his B.A. from Michigan State University and his J.D. from the University of Detroit Mercy School of Law.
+He has been recognized in The Best Lawyers in America for Immigration Law (2021 – present) and by The Legal 500 (United States) for Labor and Employment — Immigration (2017 – 2019).
+He is a member of the State Bar of Michigan and the American Immigration Lawyers Association.
+Aldrich earned his B.A. from Michigan State University and his J.D. from the University of Detroit Mercy School of Law.

 Joseph P. Basile, Chicago, concentrates his practice in workers’ compensation and civil litigation.
 He is a chair-qualified arbitrator for the Circuit Court of Cook County Mandatory Arbitration Program, has been a faculty member at annual IICLE® workers’ compensation seminars, and is the author of the monthly workers’ compensation column for IICLE®’s FLASHPOINTS.
 He is a member of the Chicago and Illinois State Bar Associations.
-Mr. Basile received his B.S. from St. Louis University and his J.D. with distinction from The John Marshall Law School.
+Mr. Basile received his B.S. from St. Louis University and his J.D. with distinction from the University of Illinois Chicago School of Law, where he was a member of The John Marshall Law Review.

-Paul E. Bateman is a Shareholder in Littler Mendelson PC’s Chicago office, where he focuses his practice in management labor and employment.
-Mr. Bateman is a member of the IICLE Board of Directors, the National Employment Law Council, and the American Bar Association.
+Paul E. Bateman is a Shareholder in Littler Mendelson PC’s Chicago office, where he focuses his practice in litigation and trials, labor management relations, appellate practice, and workplace safety and health (OSHA and MSHA).
+Mr. Bateman is a member of the Labor and Employment and Litigation Sections of the American Bar Association and a former member of the IICLE® Board of Directors.
 He received his J.D. from the University of Michigan and his B.S. from Illinois State University.

 Bryan R. Bienias is an associate at Seyfarth Shaw LLP, in Chicago, where he focuses his practice on labor and employment.
 Mr. Bienias is a member of the American and Chicago Bar Associations.
 He earned his J.D. magna cum laude from Chicago-Kent of Law, Illinois Institute of Technology, where he was student editor of the Employee Rights and Employment Policy Journal, earned the Order of the Coif and a Labor and Employment Certificate, and was on the Dean’s honor list.